vault27/Foundation/vxlan.md

 - On  leafs we configure BGP as host reachability protocol and as ingress replication protocol
 - Also we configure for each VNI RD, RT in evpn section.
 RD can be any, it is better to use loopbackIP:VNI for it, for better understanding when we see it in routing table.
 RT can be any as well, but it should be correlated what we import and export on all VTEPS, so it is better to do it the same on all VTEPS for one VNI
 - This type of configuration will require configuration for every VLAN, if we have 1000 VLANs
+- Route Type 2 dissapears, when host does not send any traffic for some time and disspears from switch MAC table, after this withdrawl is sent

 **Leaf**
 ```